MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/time-travel-debugging-walkthrough.md

     00b61917 e8def7ffff      call    DisplayGreeting!ILT+245(?GetCppConGreetingYAXPA_WIZ) (00b610fa)
     ```

 9. It looks like we have found the root cause.
-The *greeting* array that we declared is 50 characters in length, while the sizeof(greeting) that we pass into GetCppConGreeting is 0x64, 100).
+The *greeting* array that we declared is 50 characters in length, while the sizeof(greeting) that we pass into GetCppConGreeting is 0x64, 100.

     :::image type="content" source="images/ttd-time-travel-walkthrough-code-with-watch-locals.png" alt-text="Screenshot of WinDbg displaying DisplayGreeting code with a Watch Locals window showing 0x64.":::

-    As we look at the size issue further, we also notice that the message is 75 characters in length, 76 including the end of string character.
+    As we look at the size issue further, we also notice that the message is 75 characters in length, and is 76 when including the end of string character.

     ```dbgcmd
     HELLO FROM THE WINDBG TEAM.
 GOOD LUCK IN ALL OF YOUR TIME TRAVEL DEBUGGING!